portlandcodeschool/js-winter-assignment-2/README.md

 1. Declare an arbitrary string of arbitrary length.
 2. Use a loop and a condition (of some sort).
 3. Print out the string, reversed and with its vowels deleted.

+### Part 7
+1. Using one console.log statement, print out all of the numbers from 1 and 20.
+    - If the number is divisible by 3, print "Fizz" instead of the number
+    - If it's not divisible by 3, just print the number.
+2. Add an else if statement to check if the number is divisible by 5, and if it is, print out "Buzz" instead of the number.
+3. Add another if statement somewhere in your code that checks for numbers that are divisible by both 3 and 5.
+For these special cases, print "FizzBuzz".